-The Forum received a report prepared by the Strategic Finance Manager and presented by the Head of Integrated Finance Services which set out a number of revisions to the Scheme for Financing Schools and Schools Financial Regulations.
+The Forum received a report from the Head of Integrated Finance Services which set out a number of revisions to the Scheme for Financing Schools and Schools Financial Regulations.

 A preferred bidder had been identified to supply a Budgetary Control Report (BCR) toolkit and Schools Budgeting Toolkit (SBT).
 The detail would be communicated to schools shortly, but it was hoped that the new system would be in place before the end of summer term 2017.